 DQ: [The worst job I ever had was] Bus Boy at Kip’s Big Boy restaurant.
 It was a special kind of humiliation to be cleaning up the messes that the cool popular guys and their dates from school left.
 These BMOC’s assholes would come in with the very girls I spent the majority of my waking hours fantasizing about.

 Me: Sounds a bit like my least favorite job; McDonald’s.
 I especially loved working the drive thru when they made us wear these ridiculous foam Chinese hats to promote some new nugget sauce.
 The stupid things caught on everything and choked the crap out of you.
 On Friday night, during peak cruising time, every other carload of (intoxicated) popular kids asked me – with dripping sarcasm – if they could have my awesome hat.
 Thank God they didn’t have Facebook back then.
-I would’ve been snapped and uploaded a thousand times.
+I’m sure my picture would’ve been snapped and uploaded a thousand times.

 Along this same line, what is the most embarrassing thing one of your friends ever did?
 Especially when trying to impress members of the opposite sex?